 - Option of making a sound recording of classes for personal use

 - Schedule per period of the content of a course unit is available in broad outline in electronic format

 - Using own device to take notes (e.g. laptop), unless otherwise indicated in the ECTS sheet for a course unit

-- Allowed to drink water in class
+- Allowed to drink water in class and during exams

 - Using earplugs during exams